jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 ## Introduction
-This project is the interactive website for managing the content and productions for a theatre/acting company.
+This project is an interactive website for managing the content and productions for a theatre & acting company.
 It is designed to function as a content management service for users who are not technically saavy and want to manage the display on their website.
 It also includes a login capability for subscribers and maintains a wiki of past performances and peformers.
-To summarize, the project is intended to have: an Admin Area, Visitor Area, Subscriber area, Calendar, Company Wiki, and specific styling.
+To summarize, the project is intended to have: an Admin Area, Visitor Area, Subscriber area, Calendar, Company Wiki, and specific styling for a theatre.

-I have worked on various front end and back end stories, with various levels of difficulty.
+I have worked on various front end and back end stories, each with various levels of difficulty.
 This project utilzed the Agile/Scrum methodology of development.
-Stories and Version controlled was accomplished through Azure DevOps.
+Stories and Version controlled were accomplished through Azure DevOps.
 General questions and team communication was carried out through Google hangout and Slack.
 During this project, I learned what it means to achieve clean version control, working with branches, and merging.

-Below I have a description of each Assignment/story I completed, along with code snippets attached to this README.
+Below I have a description of each Assignment/story I completed, along with code snippets attached to showcase solutions I developed.

 ## Register Form

 This story was mostly centered around debugging and styling.
-On one of our views, a page contained a form but the text was all white; so, none of it was visible.
+One of the views had a whitebackground with white text; so, none of the text was visible.
 Additionally, the styling was not very pleasant and many elements were not in alignment.

 To remedy this I:
 * fixed the text color to be visible